flox containerize

 DESCRIPTION

 Export a Flox environment as a container image.
-The image is written to
+The image can be written to a container runtime registry, a file, or another process.

 Note: Exporting a container from macOS requires a supported runtime

-to be found because a proxy container is used to build the environment
+because a proxy container is used to build the environment and image.

-and image.
-You may be prompted for permissions to share files into the
+You may be prompted for permissions to share files into the proxy

-proxy container.
-Files used in the proxy container are cached using a
+container.
+Files used in the proxy container are cached using a docker

 or podman